lee-lindley/plsql_utilities/README.md

 * A few LOB Utilities
 * A zip archive handler courtesy of Anton Scheffer
 * An Object wrapper for *as_zip*
-* A wrapper for DBMS_SQL that handles bulk fetches
+* A wrapper for DBMS_SQL that handles bulk fetches (likely superceded by Polymorphic Table Functions)

 # Content
 1. [install.sql](#installsql)